fluxchief/binaryninja_avr/README.md

 4) Xrefs on memory.

 ## I found a bug!
 "Awesome"!
-Please create a ticket upload your sample there as well (if possible).
+Please create a ticket and don't forget to upload your sample there as well (if possible).

 ## Known issues/limitations